 EAU CLAIRE MUNICIPAL WELL FIELDEPA ID# WID980820054

-Site ResponsibilityThe Eau Claire Municipal Well Field site is being addressed through a combination of potentially responsible party (PRP) and federal and state actions.
+Site ResponsibilityThe Eau Claire Municipal Well Field site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.

 Threats and Contaminants

 Groundwater at the Eau Claire Municipal Well Field site is contaminated with chlorinated VOCs, including trichloroethene, dichloroethene, and tetrachloroethene.
 People could be exposed to these VOCs if they were to drink or come into direct contact with the contaminated groundwater or if they were to inhale the VOCs that the contaminated water may release into the air.
 Exposure to these chemicals could cause adverse health effects.